marcusdossantost/OpenEMR_testRigor_files/README.md

 ## Setting Up testRigor Tunneling

+testRigor provides a testRigor tunneling client (trtc) application, that can be installed in your internal network to provide a tunnel for testRigor cloud test servers to be able to access your systems under test.
+The setup is secure because you control the access that the machine has in the network.

+Once the tunneling client starts, it immediately connects to the testRigor tunneling servers to create a tunnel.
+And once established, testRigor cloud testing servers can access the system under test through that tunnel.
+It is advised that the tunnel is only given access to the resources it needs access to in order to execute the test (usually a set of web servers).

 1. **Download testRigor tunneling client application:**
    - Download the testRigor tunneling client for your Operating System and extract the archive content to any folder:
      - Windows: x86_64: [download](https://testrigor-storage.s3.amazonaws.com/tunneling-client/2.3.15/trtc_2.3.15_windows_amd64.zip)